shumwaymark/sentinelcam/README.rst

 Outputs from **sentinel** task results can be applied in multiple ways.

-- Final storage of results from event analysis as supplemental to the original tracking data is in design.
-Leaning heavily towards the use of HDF5 as the vehicle for that.
-This will also likely expand **datapump** functionality into a bi-directional data transfer device.
+- Final storage of results from event analysis, as supplemental to the original tracking data is currently in design.
+A log publishing service will be added.
+The **camwatcher** already understands how to subscribed to publihsed log data write into CSV files, so will be adapted to subscribe to the **sentinel** for task results needing storage.

-- Multiple methods for addressing event publication needs out to the larger world will also be important.
+- Multiple methods for addressing event publication needs that go out to the larger world will also be important.

   - `MQTT` for use in applications such as Node-RED
   - `Twilio` for SMS messaging